uviclibraries/genai-research-tools-adv/3-local-excel-chat.md

 <img src="images/3-attach_spreadsheet.png" style="width:800px;" alt="decorative">
 4. Have GPT4All Summarize and Generate a Report: ```Summarize, generate reports, and glean insights from this file.```<br>
 <img src="images/3-spreadsheet_summary.png" style="width:800px;" alt="decorative">
+> Reflection:
-6. How did it do?
-Do the summarized reports and insights sound reasonable?
-Or not?
+> - How did it do?
+> - Do the summarized reports and insights sound reasonable?
+5. Why don't you try working with one of your own spreadsheets now!

 ## Limitations